marybarker/ThinSincereQuivers/m2_version/list_of_functions.md

 * `flowPolytope(Q)' : returns the dual polytope associated to Q if Q is stable.

-* `incInverse(Q, th)' : returns a preimage of the weights th under the inc map associated to Q.
+* `incInverse(th, Q)' : returns a preimage of the weights th under the inc map associated to Q.

 * `isAcyclic(Q)' : answers the question: is Q acyclic?

-* `isClosedUnderArrows (Q, V)': answers question: for V a subset of the vertices of Q, is V closed under arrows?
+* `isClosedUnderArrows (V, Q)': answers question: for V a subset of the vertices of Q, is V closed under arrows?

-* `isSemistable (Q, sQ)' : answers the question: is sQ a semi-stable subquiver of Q?
+* `isSemistable (sQ, Q)' : answers the question: is sQ a semi-stable subquiver of Q?

-* `isStable (Q, sQ)' : answers the question: is sQ a stable subquiver of Q?
+* `isStable (sQ, Q)' : answers the question: is sQ a stable subquiver of Q?

 * `isTight (Q)' : answers question: is the quiver Q tight?
 (Q given in matrix form)

-* `makeTight(Q, W) : make the quiver Q tight with respect to the weight W.
+* `makeTight(W, Q) : make the quiver Q tight with respect to the weight W.

 * `maximalUnstableSubquivers (Q)' : returns the maximal Unstable subqivers of Q